RArbore/Hercules/DESIGN.md

 TODO: @rarbore2

-## Runtime System
+## The Conductor

-The runtime system is responsible for dynamically executing code generated by Hercules.
+The conductor is responsible for dynamically executing code generated by Hercules.
 It exposes a Rust API for executing Hercules code.
 It takes care of memory allocation, synchronization, and scheduling.
+It is what is called the "runtime" in other systems - we chose a different name as there are events that happen distinctly as "conductor time" (such as providing dynamic constants), rather than at "runtime" (where the generated code is actually executed).

 TODO: @rarbore2